kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 An upgrade to a version which supports this feature should not require any additional configuration changes.
-In order to use this feature after an upgrade users will need to configure their Jobs by specifying `spec.backoffPolicy`.
-The only noticeable difference in behaviour, without specifying `spec.backoffPolicy`, is that Pods terminated by kubernetes components will have an additional condition appended to `status.conditions`.
+In order to use this feature after an upgrade users will need to configure their Jobs by specifying `spec.podFailurePolicy`.
+The only noticeable difference in behaviour, without specifying `spec.podFailurePolicy`, is that Pods terminated by kubernetes components will have an additional condition appended to `status.conditions`.